meltyourface/blank/posts/Herbarium/Essential-Plants-in-Occult-Practices-Belladonna-Mugwort-Mandrake/index.md

 Belladonna, also known as Deadly Nightshade, has a long history in the realm of magick and witchcraft.
 For centuries, it has been associated with transformations, visions, and communication with the spirit world.

-Mystical Properties: Belladonna possesses a potent energy that aids in divination, astral travel, and connecting with deities.
+**Mystical Properties**: Belladonna possesses a potent energy that aids in divination, astral travel, and connecting with deities.
 Its energy can bring clarity, spiritual growth and aid in revealing hidden truths.

-Historical Significance: Since ancient times, Belladonna has been used by witches and herbalists alike.
+**Historical Significance**: Since ancient times, Belladonna has been used by witches and herbalists alike.
 Belladonna was a crucial ingredient in many ancient potions and ointments, including the notorious flying ointment, used by witches to induce trances and facilitate astral projection.

 Harvesting, Preparation, and Use: When harvesting Belladonna, it is vital to take extreme caution due to its toxic nature.
 Wear gloves and harvest only the ripe berries and leaves, avoiding the roots and stems.
 Dry the berries and leaves thoroughly in a well-ventilated area away from direct sunlight.